-Linen fabric is made from a stalk of cellulosic flax fiber.
+Linen is an extremely durable yet lightweight woven or knit fabric made from flax plants.
 It is also known as flax fabric.
-It is far stronger, absorbent, dries faster, and more lustrous than cotton.
-But it yields cool, absorbent fabrics that wrinkle easily.
+It is much stronger, absorbent, dries faster, and is more lustrous than cotton.
 Thanks to these properties, this linen-made fabric is comfortable to wear in hot and humid weather.

 It could have a good texture, coolness, and good wrinkle resistance by producing other fiber blends.
 Linen fabrics are predominantly used for homeware applications and many other textile and apparel products.

 Based on the materials used, there are four types of linen fabric available.
 They are

 - Linen & Ramie Blended

 - Linen & Polyester Blended